ianoshorty/RPVR-PHP/readme.md

-# RPVRPHP - Axel Download Manager With Put.io Integration - PHP Implentation
+# RPVRPHP - Axel Download Manager With Put.io Integration - PHP Implementation

 [RPVR](https://github.com/ianoshorty/RPVR) is a tool written in [Meteor] to manage the download and cleanup of files using [Axel].
 This is a PHP implementation of the same functionality.